techs-sus/luau-minify/README.md

 ## TODO

 - ensure binary uses tailcalls
-- switch from std::unordered_map to a performant replacement
 - use 2 passes to allow for global and local analysis for maximum character saving
 - our main focus is safety, stability, and quality. performance is probably not good.